optimagic-dev/optimagic/docs/source/index.rst

 ------------

 - estimagic wraps all algorithms from *scipy.optimize* and many more become available when installing optional dependencies.
+See :ref:`list_of_algorithms`
-- estimagic can automatically implement many types of constraints via reparametrization, with any optmizer that supports simple box constraints.
+- estimagic can automatically implement many types of constraints via reparametrization, with any optimizer that supports bounds.
+See :ref:`constraints`
 - estimagic encourages name-based parameters handling.
-Parameters are specified as pandas DataFrames that can have any kind of single or MultiIndex.
-This is especially useful when specifying constraints.
+Parameters are specified as pandas DataFrames with any kind of single or MultiIndex.
+See :ref:`params`.
-- The complete history of parameters and function evaluations are saved in a database for maximum reproducibility and displayed in real time via an interactive dashboard.
+- The complete history of parameters and function evaluations are saved in a database for maximum reproducibility. `How to use logging`_
+- The progress of the optimization is displayed in real time via an interactive dashboard.
+See :ref:`dashboard`.

+.. _How to use logging: how_to_guides/optimization/how_to_use_logging.ipynb

   .. image:: _static/images/dashboard.gif
     :scale: 80 %